-- Create a welcoming and inclusive school. - Make sure staff understand their role to create a safe school. - Share the school values and behaviour expectations.
+Create a welcoming and inclusive school.

+- Make sure staff understand their role to create a safe school. - Set up school values and behaviour expectations.
+Make sure these reflect our school values which are respect, growth, and participation. - Share the school values and behaviour expectations.
 Lead by example. - Use consistent language among staff, students, parents and carers that encourages positive behaviours and social interactions. - Set up a physical school environment that encourages positive social interactions. - Set up and display behavioural expectations in all classrooms.
 Develop these with students.
 Review regularly.
 Lead by example. - Make sure students feel safe to raise concerns and report bullying.